jpedrosa/sua/docs/Swift_What_Comes_To_Mind.md

 inferencing so that the code can continue to be concise.
 But what if the compiler cannot tell which of the 2 methods you are calling?
 It cannot infer it based only on the return types, so now the compiler complains that the type is ambiguous.
-So it can be better to have 2 different named methods if they only different on their return types.
-Likewise, sometimes calling into methods different only in their parameter types could end up being concerning.
+So that it can be better to have 2 different named methods if they only different on their return types.
+Likewise, sometimes calling into methods that are different only in their parameter types could end up being concerning.
 Just because we can overload them, it does not mean that we should.
 Perhaps we should take a page from more dynamic languages and have different method names for slightly different purposes and sometimes add to the method name's the type